-3.1 Particle export fluxes
+3.1 Euphotic zone export fluxes

-The resulting global carbon flux reconstruction compares well with in situ sediment trap and thorium-based observations (Fig. 2), performing in a similar way or better than previous estimates (Henson et al., 2011; Dunne et al., 2007; Siegel et al., 2014).
-Compared to previous work, our estimate reduces the overall uncertainty relative to observations, as expressed by the RMSE, and shows minimal bias.
-However, our method also reduces the overall range of reconstructed fluxes, i.e., it overestimates the flux at low values and underestimates it a high values compared to observations.
-This bias may be related to a similar underestimate of the range of PSD biovolume and slope that may be related to the specific machine learning method (a bagged Random Forest ensemble) used to extrapolate UVP5 observations (Clements et al., 2021).
+Our resulting global carbon flux reconstruction at the base of the euphotic zone compares well with in situ sediment trap and thorium-based observations (Fig. 2), performing in a similar way as previous estimates (Henson et al., 2011; Dunne et al., 2007; Siegel et al., 2014).
+Compared to previous work, we reduce the uncertainty relative to observations, as expressed by the lower root mean square error and bias.
+However, our method also reduces the full range of reconstructed fluxes, i.e., it overestimates the flux at low values and underestimates it a high values compared to observations.
+This bias could be related to a similar underestimate of the range of PSD biovolume and slope that likely depends on the specific machine learning method used to extrapolate UVP5 observations (Clements et al., 2022).
 It is also possible that the optimization approach against an averaged global dataset of in situ fluxes fails to capture extremes in particle export at both the high and low range of observations.

 Comparing sediment trap and thorium-based observations to the various estimates of Fig. 2 highlights the relative strengths and weaknesses of each approach.
-The results from Dunne et al. (2007), based on combining satellite primary production with empirical estimates of particle export ratios, match the observed values well, but tend to overestimate the larger fluxes (not shown in the figure).
-The estimate by Henson et al. (2011), based on a similar approach as Dunne et al. (2007), follows a similar pattern as observations, as indicated by the high $r^2$ , but systematically underestimates the flux magnitude, as shown by the negative bias.
-The satellite-driven, model-based estimate from Siegel et al. (2014) captures the overall magnitude of export, but misses some of the variability of observations, as indicated by the relatively low $r^2$ .
+The results from Dunne et al. (2007), based on combining satellite primary production with empirical estimates of particle export ratios, match the observed values well, but tend to overestimate the largest fluxes (not shown on these figure axes).
+The estimate by Henson et al. (2011), based on a similar approach as Dunne et al. (2007), follows a similar pattern as observations, as indicated by the high r^2 , but systematically underestimates the flux magnitude, as shown by the negative bias.
+The satellite-driven, model-based estimate from Siegel et al. (2014) captures the overall magnitude of export, but misses some of the variability of observations, as indicated by the relatively low r^2 .
 Overall, all estimates in Fig. 2 show combinations of strengths and weaknesses, and it would be difficult to highlight a specific model as unconditionally superior.
-We suggest that a combination of estimates should be used to asses export of carbon from the surface ocean, and that future efforts should strive to reduce the biases discussed above, potentially combining strengths from different approaches.
+This suggests that a combination of